Is The Lake Minnewanka Cruise Worth It?

 How Long is the Cruise?

-Cruises last between 1 hour and 1.5 hours depending on which cruise package you purchase.
-We recommend booking the 1.5 hour Premium Cruise or Beer Voyage Cruise.
+Cruises last between 1 hour and 1.5 hours, depending on the cruise package you purchase.
+We recommend booking the 1.5-hour Premium Cruise or the Beer Voyage Cruise (adults only).

 How Much is the Cruise?